Evergrande: Real estate giant moves from Shenzhen head office to cut costs

 Evergrande said it had moved to a property that it owns, but that it was still in the same city.

-It comes as smaller rival Shimao Group also said that it has put all of its projects up for sale as it continues to struggle to meet debt payments.
+It comes as its rival Shimao Group said on Tuesday it is in talks with potential buyers for some properties as it tries to reduce its debts.

 The firms have come under intense pressure in the last six months after Beijing moved to curb their borrowing.